-The Kingdom of Rwanda existed since 12th century according to some historians.
-The word 'Rwanda' derives its name from Ikinyarwanda language verb 'Kwaanda' that means to 'expand'.
+The Kingdom of Rwanda existed since 14th century according to some historians.
+The word 'rwanda' derives its name from Ikinyarwanda language verb 'kwaanda' that means to 'expand'.
 It also means to 'enlarge' or 'increase in size'.

 Rwanda Kingdom started as a small Nyiginya political entity (clanic state).
 The state was known as Rwanda rugari rwa Gasabo, meaning the vast Rwanda of Gasabo.
-It was located on the shores of Lake Muhazi, in today's one part of Gasabo District.
+It was located on the shores of Lake Muhazi, in today's Gasabo District.
 It is believed that the founder of the Nyiginya Dynasty was Gihanga Ngomijana.

 Rwanda Kingdom was in the interlacustrine region.
-The monarchy of Rwanda was similar to earlier kingdoms in the region for instance Burundi, Buganda, Ankole, Karagwe, Bunyoro, Bushi among others.
-Through combination, conquering and annexing of smaller states, the united Rwanda spread all over in so many years.
+The monarchy of Rwanda was similar to earlier kingdoms in the region.
+Through combination and annexing of smaller states, the united Rwanda spread all over in so many years.

-According to a legend or myth of origin, the first ruling dynasty of Rwanda was the Nyiginya reign and the first ancestor of the Banyiginya was the mythical character known as Kigwa Sabizeze, the son of Shyerezo or Nkubaand Gasani.
-He is said to have fallen from heaven and landed in Mubari, in Eastern Rwanda near Akagera River.
+According to a legend or myth of origin, the first ruling dynasty on Rwanda was the Nyiginya dynasty and the first ancestor of the Banyiginya was the mythical character known as Kigwa Sabizeze, the son of Shyerezo or Nkuba and Gasani.
+He is said to have fallen from heaven and landed in Mubari, in

+Eastern Rwanda near Akagera River.